setl1n/CS102-Stress-CardGame/README.md

 - push again
 6. merge to master (on github UI, please test and make sure it works lol)

+NOTE: the .keep files are just placeholders, i'll remove them

 ### Some inspirations/examples I found: